 Unfortunately, what Dead End does not seem to grasp is that the murderous reality tv show idea has become well and truly overused by now see the likes of Battle Royale (2000), Series 7: The Contenders (2001), Slashers (2001), Halloween: Resurrection (2002), Hell Asylum (2002), My Little Eye (2002), Reality Check (2002), Cruel World (2005), Survive This (2005), Are You Scared?
 (2006), The Condemned (2007), Elimination (2010), Incite Mill (2010) and Camp Dread (2014).
 The treatment of the theme here is hackneyed.
 Even so, the scenario presented is a hard-to-believe as a reality tv show there do not appear to be any camera people or cameras filming the operation, excepting a handful of remote controlled cameras mounted in some trees and on the foreheads of the opposing participants.

 Wrong Turn 2: Dead End was followed by three further sequels Wrong Turn 3: Left for Dead (2009), Wrong Turn 4: Bloody Beginnings (2011), Wrong Turn 5: Bloodlines (2012) and Wrong Turn 6: Last Resort (2014).

-Joe Lynch subsequently went onto direct an episode of Chillerama (2011), the full-length Knights of Badassdom (2013) about LARPers and the action film Everly (2014) and Mayhem (2017) about a mass-insanity inducing virus loose in an office, while he has also produced Ghoul (2015).
+Joe Lynch subsequently went onto direct an episode of Chillerama (2011), the full-length Knights of Badassdom (2013) about LARPers, the action film Everly (2014) and Mayhem (2017) about a mass-insanity inducing virus loose in an office, while he has also produced Ghoul (2015).